dburian/noteplot/README.md

   - [x] add reading time with [reading-time](https://www.npmjs.com/package/reading-time)
   - [ ] add access date and creation date
 - [x] nicer desktop buttons/toolbar
+- [ ] more colorful buttons in toolbar with on/off styling + hover
 - [ ] keyboard shortcuts
 - [ ] graph shift with content slider, so that active note is (almost) always visible
 - [ ] graph controls
-  - [ ] button to switch tag colors on/off + global tags colors
+  - [x] button to switch tag colors on/off + global tags colors
+  - [x] show connections
-  - [ ] show connections
+  - [ ] activate/deactivate force simulation
-- [ ] search as a always-on filter
+- [x] search as a always-on filter
 - [ ] date graph
 - [ ] graph transformations to url params (so go back and forward in history)